 Being thus arrived in a good harbor, and brought safe to land, they fell upon their knees and blessed the God of Heaven who had brought them over the vast and furious ocean. - William Bradford, "Of Plymouth Plantation"

-Correct Answer: B. Religious imagery
+Correct Answer: A. Religious imagery

 Explanation: The passage demonstrates the Puritans' deep religious devotion by showing them immediately thanking God upon arrival.
 This religious imagery is characteristic of Colonial literature, which often focused on Providence and divine guidance.
 The phrase "God of Heaven" and the act of falling "upon their knees" are explicit religious images.